stackblitz/docs/docs/guides/codeflow/what-is-codeflow.md

 **StackBlitz solves these problems by doing all computing inside your browser**.
 This leverages decades of speed and security innovations but also **unlocks key development and debugging benefits**.

-Lastly, StackBlitz is capable of running Node.js inside the browser.
+Lastly, StackBlitz is capable of running Node.js inside the browser so you can use the web to build the web.

 ## Explore

 Excited to get started?
+Try these:
 - HERE A LINK TO SOMETHING THAT CAN DEMO CODEFLOW - can be a docs page
 - HERE A LINK TO SOMETHING THAT CAN DEMO PR.NEW - can be a docs page
 - HERE A LINK TO SOMETHING THAT CAN DEMO REVIEWING A PR - can be a docs page, can be a special pr on github